-To better disentangle the impact of environment and morphology on dusty QGs, we split each morphology class in $\delta$ bins and get significant signal in all four cases (S/N$\geq$4, Fig.\ref{fig:stack5}): two empty crimson stars and two empty teal circles mark the split respectively for spirals/irregulars and spheroids (Fig.\ref{fig:morph_env}).
-This splitting shows how galaxies with different morphologies respond differently to environmental properties.
-On one hand, spirals in high-density environments are $\approx$30\% \HI{}-richer than the low-density peers, while the depletion is stronger ($\approx$60\%) for spheroids.
-On the other hand, a comparison to the square purple bins, which mark environment bins irrespective of morphology, shows that in lower-density environments spirals and spheroids have very comparable \HI{} content (within 15\%), while at higher densities spheroids are more strongly affected, retaining 30\% less \HI{} than spirals.
-Note that wide error bars indicate that these results must be taken with caution.
-This implies that while both morphologies react qualitatively similarly to environment (i.e., decreasing \HI{} with increasing density), the effect is quantitatively stronger for spheroids.
-Overall, we interpret the environment to be a double-edged agent: galaxies interact with the surroundings and accrete gas from some external source, to either maintain or regrow their \HI{} supplies.
-However, the densest environments, e.g. galaxy clusters, have opposite effects, promoting quenching via processes like ram pressure stripping, X-ray heating, tidal interactions, and harassment, and likely favor the removal of \HI{} \citep[e.g.,][]{Cortese2011, Marasco2016}.
-In such conditions, larger dust reservoirs may survive if grain growth is efficient, enriching the interstellar medium with larger, more resilient grains (e.g., \citealt{aoyama19}, \citealt{nanni24}).
-This may also explain the presence of QGs from this work that are both dust- and \HI{}-rich regardless of environment.
+To better unravel the impact of environment and morphology on dusty QGs, we split each morphology class into $\delta$ bins and obtained significant signal in all four cases (S/N$\geq$4, Fig.~\ref{fig:stack5}).
+Fig.~\ref{fig:morph_env} shows the $\log{M_{HI}/M_{HI}^{MS}}-\delta$ plane, with full purple squares marking the two $\delta$ bins.
+Two empty crimson stars and two empty teal circles indicate the split of the $\delta$ bins, for spirals plus irregulars and spheroids, respectively.
+This split shows how galaxies with different morphologies respond differently to environmental properties.
+Spirals in high-density environments are $\approx$30\% \HI{}-richer than their low-density peers, whereas the depletion is stronger ($\approx$60\%) for spheroids.
+A comparison to the square purple bins, which indicate environment bins irrespective of morphology, shows that in lower-density environments spirals and spheroids have very comparable \HI{} content (within 15\%).
+At higher densities spheroids are more strongly affected, retaining 30\% less \HI{} than spirals.
+Large error bars indicate that these results should be interpreted with caution.
+This suggests that although both morphology classes exhibit qualitatively similar environmental trends (i.e., decreasing \HI{} with increasing density), the effect is quantitatively stronger for spheroids.
+Overall, we interpret the environment to be a double-edged agent: galaxies interact with the surroundings and accrete gas from some external source, to either maintain or replenish their \HI{} supplies.
+However, the densest environments, such as galaxy clusters, have the opposite effect, promoting quenching through processes like ram pressure stripping, X-ray heating, tidal interactions, and harassment, likely favoring the removal of \HI{} \citep[e.g.,][]{Cortese2011, Marasco2016}.
+Under these conditions, larger dust reservoirs may survive if grain growth is efficient, enriching the interstellar medium with larger, more resilient grains (e.g., \citealt{aoyama19}, \citealt{nanni24}).
+This may also explain the presence of QGs in this study that are both dust- and \HI{}-rich regardless of environment.